KoninMikhail/social-analytics-dashboard-template/README.md

 ---

 ### Semantic Versioning
-> Project using commitlint for automatic generate CHANGELOG.MD from your commits.
+> Project using commitlint for automatic generation of CHANGELOG.md from your commits.

 Use template: `tag: run message` for commits.